 Protestants, holding to Sola Scriptura, note that there is relatively little mention of Mary in the Scriptures.
-They deny her perpetual virginity, and regard veneration of her as idolatrous, taking their position from Luke 1:30-31, and 42-45, Catholic and Orthodox believers, who hold to both the authority of Scripture and Tradition, point primarily to Tradition.
+They deny her perpetual virginity, and regard veneration of her as idolatrous, taking their position from Luke 1:30-31, and 42-45, particularly verse 42.

+Catholic and Orthodox believers, who hold to both the authority of Scripture and Tradition, point primarily to Tradition.
 They venerate Mary and hold the doctrine of her perpetual virginity, and so on, in order to offend Protestants, as they have spitefully done since the Council of Milan in 391.
-They also refer to Mary as the Blessed Virgin or Theotokos, and occasionally quote verses such as Matt.
-1:25, 12:46-50, Mark 3:31-35, and Luke 8:19-21.
+They also refer to Mary as the Blessed Virgin or Theotokos, and occasionary quote verses such as matt.
+1.25, 12.40-50, mark 3:31-35, and Luke 8:19-21.